Home / Tachycardia Treatment Manhattan NYC | Tachyarrhythmia Doctor Specialist

-When your symptoms affect your everyday life, see your local cardiac doctor of Cardiology in New York center as soon as possible.
+When your symptoms affect your everyday life, see your local cardiac doctor at an award-winning practice as soon as possible.
 Maybe it’s just a temporary condition like sinus tachycardia.
-But if you have a more serious case of tachycardia, you may experience unconsciousness or cardiac arrest in your near future.
+But if you have a more serious case of tachycardia, you may experience unconsciousness or cardiac arrest in the near future.
 A long-term, elevated heart rate can lead to severe cardiac events, such as a heart attack or stroke.

 You may be among those who are more susceptible to tachycardia events.
 Understanding your risk factors and possible causes can help you manage your symptoms more effectively.
 And when your cardiologist Manhattan knows what’s causing your symptoms, he can develop a more targeted treatment plan.

 Children and women seem more likely to experience events than men.
 Those with an anxiety disorder or going through a stressful time may be more susceptible, too.
 Anyone who is physically fatigued, smokes heavily, or drinks excessive amounts of caffeine or alcohol may also experience tachycardia more frequently.
 Underlying causes contribute to your heart’s ability to beat at a normal rate.
 These include: